ikaren/auto-man/README.md

 Auto-Man
 =================
-auto man is an generate code of tool.
+auto man is a tool to generate code.
 This allows you to build whole DDD-style project and only need to write an xml.

 ### Generated Project Structure
 Auto-Man can generate a Java project built by maven.